This article is been written to find calculate the ratio in Excel

 Press ENTER.
 Now we have got the ratio between 100 and 15 as 20:3 in cell E2.

 Step 6: Copy the ratio formula in another cell of column E. Finally, we have got the ratio of the whole table.
-So, we have successfully learned how to calculate ratio in excel.
+So, we have successfully learned how to calculate the ratio in excel.